Answered By: Maureen Barney Last Updated: Nov 28, 2018 Views: 21913

 Seminal sources tend to be the major studies on the issue that were done over the past 20-50 years.
 These are the researchers/thinkers/authors that everyone discusses (whether or not current research agrees with their findings).
-If you don’t know of any specific researchers that are THE ones for your topic (think Vygotsky, Piaget, Gardner) then you can try to identify some three ways:
+If you don’t know of any specific researchers that are THE ones for your topic (think Vygotsky, Piaget, Gardner) then you can try to identify some:

 - Compare the reference lists of articles that are really on topic.
 The items/authors that show up on multiple lists are probably key figures in the research.

 - Search your topic on Google Scholar.
 Under each item is a link that says ‘Cited by XX’.
 Articles that have been cited many (think hundreds) of times are probably fairly key.
 You can pull some of these as seminal sources.